AzureCosmosDB/scenario-based-labs/IoT/HOL step-by step - Cosmos DB scenario-based labs - IoT.md

 In this task, you will open the Visual Studio solution for this lab.
 It contains projects for both Function Apps, the Web App, and the data generator.

 1. Open Windows Explorer and navigate to the location you extracted the solution ZIP file in the _Before the HOL_ guide.
-If you extracted the ZIP file directly to `C:\`, you need to open the following folder: `C:\cosmos-db-scenario-based-labs-master\IoT\Starter`.
+If you extracted the ZIP file directly to `C:\`, you need to open the following folder: `C:\scenario-based-labs-master\IoT\Starter`.
 Open the Visual Studio solution file: **CosmosDbIoTScenario.sln**.

     > If Visual Studio prompts you to sign in when it first launches, use the account provided to you for this lab (if applicable), or an existing Microsoft account.